nrkno/sofie-core/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
-name: Bug report
+name: Bug Report
 about: Use this if you have a problem with Sofie
-title: "Bug report: [Short description of the bug]"
+title: "Bug Report: [Short description of the bug]"
 labels: 🐛bug
 assignees: ''